-Store all the cards on a medium-sized book ring, which can be purchased online at https://amzn.com/B01MSD1IPM.
+Store all the cards on a medium-sized book ring, which you can purchase from Amazon by searching for "medium-sized book ring".
 We recommend also attaching a carabiner onto the ring so that your Pocket Field Guide can easily be clipped and unclipped to your life jacket or another location for easy access.